2023 season registration is OPEN! See all events

 Coach of the Year

+Club presidents may nominate their coach for this award.
 The Coach of Year will be chosen by the SCR Panel.
-The nominees will have demostrated leadership and the ability to develop skill and sportsmanship among their team while promoting the Spikeball values.
+The nominees will have demonstrated leadership and the ability to develop skill and sportsmanship among their team while promoting the Spikeball values.

 Power Rankings